 The Apollo missions were the answer to a challenge issued by President John F. Kennedy to put a man on the moon.
 But just to get there, scientists had to build a powerful rocket.
-And to actually land on the moon — and return the astronauts safely — a new type of spacecraft had to be developed.
+And to actually land on the moon and return the astronauts safely, NASA had to develop new spacecraft and a new type of rocket.

 Saturn V rocket